 Cut Your Families Hair

-If you’re going to be self-sufficient then you’re going to have to have a DIY spirit.
+If you’re going to be self-sufficient then you’re going to have to have a can do spirit.
 Almost anything can be made at home if you take the time to learn how.
 Basic skills in things like sewing, mending, knitting, woodworking, carpentry, etc. are great assists for your self-sufficient journey.
-If you need help in any of these areas then you should consider enrolling in one of Craftsy’s 30+ Free Online Craft Classes.
+The more you can do for yourself with the resources and knowledge that you have available, the more self-sufficient you will be.

 Think about Alternative Energy